LittleRichard/valheim-digitalocean/README.md

   - Note that you can build larger servers from a backup, but not smaller ones.
   - This guide works with Ubuntu, but if you prefer a different flavor of linux it will probably still work
 - log into the droplet using SSH
-  - IMO this isn't a high-security app, so it's okay to just do everything as root
+  - this isn't a high-security application with anything other than your valheim world to protect, so we'll just do everything as root.
 - [install docker](https://docs.docker.com/engine/install/) in the droplet
   - don't blindly copy-paste from the instructions, they require some choices; you want to use the stable release
 - [install docker-compose](https://docs.docker.com/compose/install/) in the droplet